|

 looked away, as if sensing something else.
 Bri

-remembered Kor's reaction when they were 15.
-He
+remembered this exact reaction when they were 15.
+It startled

-that strange cylindrical indentation in the water.
-It was
+that strange cylindrical indentation in the water that

 59. For the